Loading profile data...

 Believe in yourself

 The most important thing is self-confidence.
 It's harder for us to recognise our strengths as we're often too focused on our weaknesses.
 But ultimately, as a freelancer, you aren't just selling your services, you're selling yourself.
-If you don't have confidence in yourself, chances are your customers won't either.
+If you don't have confidence in the marketable skills you possess, chances are your customers won't either.

 Karen Watkins, Enterprise Nation adviser and managing consultant at Rowan Consulting, says: